bgermann/cforms2/readme.txt

 If you want to install another language, please choose its cell in the Development column, export it as Machine Object Message Catalog (.mo) and put it in the wp-content/languages/plugins directory.

-== Roadmap ==

-Some things are to be done:

-* add a Gutenberg equivalent of the editor plugin
-* filter user input better
-* rework multi-part forms to be independent from PHP sessions
-* refactoring with object oriented approach
-* long term: unit tests and continuous integration

 == Installation ==

 = Installing the plugin =